iszczesniak/cpp/callable/index.md

 * declaration of the form `name-in-closure = variable-name` that can, but do not have to be, preceded by `&`, e.g., `[&x = y]`.

-The `param-list` is the list of function parameters, just like for a regular function.
+The parameter list is the list of function parameters, just like for a regular function.

 The `mutable` specifier is optional.
 By default the member `()`